TheFogIOF/WNP-Macro-Deck/README.md

 ### WebNowPlaying Redux (browser extension)
 The default and it is recommended to use this. https://github.com/keifufu/WebNowPlaying-Redux
-### Desktop Media Players *[3.1.0+]*
-WebNowPlaying Plugin supports Native APIs.
-Enable it on the extension settings.
-### Spicetify (WNP Redux)
-Supported, but depectated.
-Macro Deck 2 is not supposed to run on Linux, so...
-### WNP Companion / Spicetify (Legacy)
-It is now depectated and it is no longer available.

 ### Fork of https://jbcarreon123.github.io/ for new MacroDeck versions